WUSTL-Biol4220/home/labs/lab_01A.md

 * [GitHub Classroom](https://classroom.github.com/classrooms/69019055-practical-bioinformatics-f2020)
 * [Canvas](https://wustl.instructure.com/courses/54531)

-(Throughout the remaining tasks in Lab 1A, we'll repeatedly refer to the "How To" guide.)
+(We'll repeatedly refer to the "How To" guide for the tasks assigned in Lab 01A.)

 Notice that this website is hosted at the web addresss [http://github.com](http://github.com).
 GitHub is a website used by programmers, artists, and researchers to save and share digital projects.
 Biol 4220 will make heavy use of GitHub in various ways.
-Not only will we use it to host organizational materials for the course.
-We'll also use GitHub to submit our lab exercises and to develop our analysis pipeline projects.
+Not only will we use it to host organizational materials for the course, we'll also use GitHub to submit our lab exercises and to develop our analysis pipeline projects.

 ---